 In accordance with the Guidelines “Salary requests for CIAs will be permitted provided the CIA’s PhD (or MBBS) was awarded < 13 years ago at the closing date for applications.”

-This date refers to the closing date of full applications.
+This date refers to the closing date of EOI applications

 Are references able to be included within the Research Plan?